eclipse-iofog/iofogctl/docs/md/iofogctl_delete_registry.md

 ## iofogctl delete registry

-Delete a registry
+Delete a Registry

 ### Synopsis

-Delete a registry from the Controller.
+Delete a Registry from the Controller.

 ```
 iofogctl delete registry ID [flags]